 Rose Garden, Burnaby Mountain

-Burnaby is a modern city with all major facilities, attractions and outdoor activities.
+Burnaby is a city with all major facilities, attractions and outdoor activities and located within Metro Vancouver in the Vancouver, Coast & Mountains region of BC.
 It is the home of Metrotown, a vibrant regional town centre, encompassing a complete range of shopping, accommodation, and recreation facilities.
 Within Metrotown visitors can experience Central Park, complete with nature trails, picnic, and even golf facilities.
 Burnaby Village offers a step back in time to rediscover the region’s urban heritage.
-This authentic turn of the century town offers many attractions including the restored vintage 1912 carousel.
+This authentic turn of the century town offers many attractions including a restored vintage 1912 carousel.
 Costumed townsfolk welcome visitors to their shops and homes with demonstrations and fascinating hands-on activities.

 Burnaby was incorporated in 1892 and achieved City status in 1992, one hundred years later.
 In the first 30 to 40 years after its incorporation, the growth of the region was influenced by its location between expanding urban centres of Vancouver and New Westminster.
 It first served as a rural agricultural area supplying nearby markets.
 Later, it served as an important transportation corridor between Vancouver, the Fraser Valley, and the interior of the Province.